Hypixel

-Hypixel, officially the Hypixel Network, is a Minecraft minigame server released on April 13, 2013, by Simon "Hypixel" Collins-Laflamme and Philippe Touchette, and is managed and run by Hypixel Inc. Hypixel is only available on the Java Edition of Minecraft, but was formerly available on the Bedrock Edition of the game as well.
-Hypixel has held four Guinness World Records and is widely considered to be the largest currently active Minecraft server.
+Hypixel Network, or simply Hypixel, is a Minecraft server that hosts minigames.
+It was released on April 13, 2013, by Simon "hypixel" Collins-Laflamme and Philippe Touchette, and is managed and run by Hypixel Inc. Hypixel is only available on the Java Edition of Minecraft, but briefly had a Pocket Edition variant.

 History

-The Hypixel server was released in beta on April 13, 2013, by Simon Collins-Laflamme, and Philippe Touchette.
+The Hypixel server was released in beta on April 13, 2013, by Simon Collins-Laflamme and Philippe Touchette.
 The server is managed and run by Hypixel Inc. The two originally created Minecraft adventure maps together and uploaded trailers to their YouTube channel.
 The Hypixel server was created to play and further showcase these maps.
-Minigames were originally created for users to play on while waiting for other players, but the minigames themselves gained popularity on their own and became the server's main identity, and efforts from Hypixel were put towards new server content instead of the making of other Minecraft maps and games.
+Minigames were originally created for users to play on while waiting for other players, but the minigames themselves gained popularity.
+Efforts from Hypixel were put towards new server content instead of the making of other Minecraft maps and games.

 Hypixel Inc., Hypixel's maintainer, was registered as a Canadian corporation under the name "8414483 Canada Inc" on January 23, 2013.
 Its name was then modified to "Hypixel Inc." on February 2, 2015.

 In 2015, it was revealed that the server cost around $100,000 a month to maintain.

+On June 11, 2019, Hypixel opened Skyblock to players as a Prototype.

-As of April 2021, the server regularly reaches over 150,000 concurrent players, peaking at over 216,000 on April 16.
-On December 21, 2016, Hypixel reached 10 million unique players in total, and had reached 14.1 million unique players by the time Hytale was announced on December 13, 2018.
+During the COVID-19 pandemic, the server regularly reached over 150,000 concurrent players, peaking at a record 216,000 on April 16, 2021.
+On December 21, 2016, Hypixel reached 10 million unique players in total, and had reached 14.1 million unique players when Hytale was announced on December 13, 2018.
 The server reached 18 million unique players in April 2020, according to a tweet by the server owner.
 As of September 2015, Hypixel attracts 1.9 million players every month.

+Players of the server community banded together to write over 400,000 messages of condolences for the content creator Technoblade following his death in July 2022.
+The messages were compiled into 21 books and delivered to his family.

+On August 1, 2024, TommyInnit hit 15 million subscribers on YouTube.
+As per agreement between Simon and Tom, Simon donated $50,000 to the Sarcoma Foundation of America and gave Tom the 'INNIT' rank on the server.

 Hypixel China

 In May 2017, Hypixel partnered with NetEase, the publisher of Minecraft China, to release a version of Hypixel in China, sometimes known as "Chypixel".
 This separate version of Minecraft and the Hypixel Minecraft server would be operated and translated by NetEase, as part of their partnership.

-On April 13, 2020, due to the expiration of their agreement, NetEase announced that the Chinese version of the server would be shutting down on June 30, 2020.
+On April 13, 2020, due to the expiration of their agreement, NetEase announced that the Chinese version of the server would be shut down on June 30, 2020.